syncfusion-content/blazor-docs/blazor/datagrid/custom-binding.md

 ![Handling Sorting in Custom Adaptor](./images/blazor-datagrid-sorting-in-custom-adaptor.png)

-Based on this grid action details, you can sort the custom data by using the built-in PerformSorting method.
+Based on these grid action details, a custom data source can be sorted using the built-in `PerformSorting` method of the `DataOperations` class.

 > Also, you can use your own method to do the sorting operation and bind the resultant data to the grid.